junxit/us-congress-bills-110/metadata.md

 - 2007-09-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H10479)
 - 2007-09-18 — The previous question was ordered pursuant to the rule. (consideration: CR H10478)
 - 2007-09-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which were debated earlier and on which further proceedings were postponed.
+- 2007-09-19 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.